 steady always wins the race, so don’t go to drastic lengths to lose weight

 faster — you’ll only gain it right back.
-Instead, set a number on the
+Instead, set a weight loss goal that you can feasibly reach within your given timeframe and then focus on other

 big-picture goals, like preparing healthy, homemade meals, sticking to an